Oyster Bay Segment Targets

 Summary

-Both options use different approaches to developing thresholds.
+Both options use different approaches to developing targets.
 Option 1 prioritizes areas where oysters could be (high habitat suitability) regardless of current extent, whereas option 2 prioritizes areas where oysters have been regardless of priority habitat.
 Each option has tradeoffs.

 • Option 1 may be more easily attained in some bay segments (e.g., Old Tampa Bay, Terra Ceia Bay) and more difficult in others (e.g., Hillsborough Bay, Manatee River).

 • Option 1 also provides two alternatives, one using both OHSI categories 14 and 15 or only category 15.
-Differences in thresholds using either alternative vary by bay segment – one alternative is not consistently higher or lower than the other.
+Differences in targets using either alternative vary by bay segment – one alternative is not consistently higher or lower than the other.

 • Option 2 is inclusive of the recommended 175 acres of restoration in Old Tampa Bay under the assimilative capacity project.